apolo-actions/tensorboard/README.md

-# Tensorboard action for neuro-flow
+# Tensorboard action for apolo-flow

-This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching a [Tensorboard](https://www.tensorflow.org/tensorboard/) instance.
+This is a [`apolo-flow`](https://github.com/neuro-inc/neuro-flow) action launching a [Tensorboard](https://www.tensorflow.org/tensorboard/) instance.

 The only required argument is a reference to a storage folder with your experiment results.